maliksh7/DeepMAD/README.md

-We devised a initial build of tool that will capture network stream from a live network through Wireshark's Commad-line utility called Dumpcap.
+WORK IN PROGRESS: We devised a initial build of tool that will capture network stream from a live network through Wireshark's Commad-line utility called Dumpcap.

 # Dumpcap